Human–computer chess matches: Kramnik–Deep Fritz (2006)

-Kramnik, then still the World Champion, played a six-game match against the computer program Deep Fritz in Bonn, Germany from 25 November – 5 December 2006, losing 4–2 to the machine, with two losses and four draws.
+Kramnik, then still the World Champion, played a six-game match against the computer program Deep Fritz in Bonn, Germany from 25 November to 5 December 2006, losing 4–2 to the machine, with two losses and four draws.
 He received 500,000 euros for playing and would have received another 500,000 euros had he won the match.
 Deep Fritz version 10 ran on a computer containing two Intel Xeon CPUs (a Xeon DC 5160 3 GHz processor with a 1333 MHz FSB and a 4 MB L2 cache) and was able to evaluate eight million positions per second.
 Kramnik received a copy of the program in mid-October for testing, but the final version included an updated opening book.
 Except for limited updates to the opening book, the program was not allowed to be changed during the course of the match.
-The endgame tablebases used by the program were restricted to five pieces even though a complete six-piece tablebase is widely available.
-While Deep Fritz was in its opening book Kramnik is allowed to see Fritz's display.
-The Fritz display contains opening book moves, number of games, Elo performance, score from grandmaster games and the move weighting.
+The endgame tablebases used by the program were restricted to five pieces, even though a complete six-piece tablebase is widely available.
+While Deep Fritz was in its opening book, Kramnik is allowed to see Fritz's display.
+The Fritz display contains opening-book moves, number of games, Elo performance, score from grandmaster games and the move weighting.

 In the first five games, Kramnik steered the game into a typical "anti-computer" positional contest.
 On 25 November, the first game ended in a draw at the 47th move.
 A number of commentators believe Kramnik missed a win.
-Two days later, the second game resulted in a victory for Deep Fritz when Kramnik made what Susan Polgar called the "blunder of the century", when he failed to defend against a threatened mate-in-one in an even position.
+Two days later, the second game resulted in a victory for Deep Fritz, when Kramnik made what Susan Polgar called the "blunder of the century", when he failed to defend against a threatened mate-in-one in an even position.
 (See also Deep Fritz vs. Vladimir Kramnik blunder.)
 The third, fourth and fifth games in the match ended in draws.

 In the final game, in an attempt to draw the match, Kramnik played the more aggressive Sicilian Defence and was crushed, losing the match 4–2.

 There was speculation that interest in human–computer chess competition would plummet as a result of the 2006 Kramnik–Deep Fritz match.
 According to McGill University computer science professor Monty Newborn, for example, "I don’t know what one could get out of it [a further match] at this point.
 The science is done."
-The prediction appears to have come true, with no further major human–computer matches, as of 2019.